INTILIO

 BACKGROUND

-I inherited an in-progress system from my design manager and owned UX/UI design end-to-end for four features: project flow redesign, contacts module, notifications system, and advanced timeline visualization.
-I worked directly with the development team and navigated client requirements through German documentation with limited context.
+I inherited an in-progress system from my design manager and owned UX/UI design end-to-end for four features: project flow redesign, contacts module, notifications system, and projects timeline visualization.
+I worked directly with the development team and navigated client requirements.

 Intilio was an internal tool built around one user's workflow over several years.
 Ad-hoc customization created inconsistent patterns, poor information hierarchy, and no systematic approach to complex data.
 All of it unsuitable for commercial use.